A Powerful Tool That Combats Isolation at Celebration Village Acworth, an AgeWell Living Community

 “Isolation and depression go hand-in-hand,” says Mann, “So understanding who the least visited residents are can improve overall community health and prevent move-outs from unhappy residents.”

 For Celebration Village in Acworth, Ga., an AgeWell Living Community, the Love Meter is a key part of the community’s Masterpiece Living program.
-“We promote social, intellectual, and spiritual growth within our community, which is part of the Masterpiece Living philosophy,” says Keith Mangan, executive director.
+“We promote social, intellectual, and spiritual growth within our community, which is part of the Masterpiece Living philosophy,” says Keith Mangan, Vice President of Operations.
 “The Love Meter feature is one of the tools that we use to prevent isolation and loneliness among our residents because it allows us to easily pull reports that illustrate who is getting visitors and who is not.”

 The Masterpiece Living philosophy uses research-based initiatives that aim to build a more satisfied community with the end result being more satisfied residents with lower risks for decline.
 Mangan notes that the Love Meter is a powerful tool.
 “It gives us information at our fingertips,” he says, “and enables us to work with the residents and family members, if necessary, to find out what’s going on.”

 AT A GLANCE